randaller/llama-chat/README.md

 ### Training

-Prepare your dataset, edit the training example to set your dataset file and launch training.
+Prepare your dataset, edit the training example to define your dataset file and launch training.
 Dataset file with strings should be in UTF-8 encoding.

 ![image](https://user-images.githubusercontent.com/22396871/226167997-475b806a-e257-4628-979c-d15df4b3bc5c.png)
 ```